lukaslehner/lukaslehner/README.md

 ### Hi, I am Lukas 👋

 - 👨‍🎓 I am a PhD candidate in Social Policy at the University of Oxford.
-Currently, I am a Visiting Fellow at MIT Sloan.

 - 👨‍🔬 My resarch focuses on the consequences of labor market policies and institutions in a changing world of work.
 Examples include studies on the [Marienthal job guarantee](https://osf.io/preprints/socarxiv/cd25u/), reframing active labor market policy, and [labor market dualization](https://www.inet.ox.ac.uk/publications/no-2022-04-begging-thy-coworker-labor-market-dualization-and-the-slow-down-of-wage-growth-in-europe/).